Nandakumar-M/Nandakumar-M.github.io/content/posts/an-approach-to-multitenancy-with-mysql.md

 ### Tenant Scoping

 How do we ensure that all application queries mandatorily filter on the `tenant_id` column?
+While there are approaches to implementing shared schema model in the application ([django](https://books.agiliq.com/projects/django-multi-tenant/en/latest/shared-database-shared-schema.html), [hibernate filters](https://callistaenterprise.se/blogg/teknik/2020/10/17/multi-tenancy-with-spring-boot-part5/), [hibernate 6 @TenantId](https://callistaenterprise.se/blogg/teknik/2023/05/22/multi-tenancy-with-spring-boot-part8/)), they all have limitations.
+For example, an implementation using hibernate would not handle native sql queries or when some other data access library like [JooQ](https://www.jooq.org/) is used by the application.

+Managing multi-tenancy centrally as part of the database would be much better.
 Postgres (*since version 9.5*) supports [Row Level Security](https://www.postgresql.org/docs/current/ddl-rowsecurity.html).
 With Postgres RLS,  it is [easy to implement](https://www.crunchydata.com/blog/row-level-security-for-tenants-in-postgres) [shared schema multi-tenancy](https://docs.aws.amazon.com/prescriptive-guidance/latest/saas-multitenant-managed-postgresql/rls.html) by creating a policy for each table which filters rows of a single tenant.

 The approach presented in the linked articles makes tenant scoping trivial for the application.
 However, **MySQL does not support row level security**.
 We will see how we can implement a similar solution without RLS in MySQL.